bdougherty/BigScreen/README.md

 ### BigScreen.request(element[, onEnter, onExit, onError])

 Request that an element go into full screen.
-If the element is falsy, the `documentElement` will be used instead.
+If the element is falsy, the `<body>` will be used instead.

 You can only call this from a user-initiated event, otherwise the browser will deny the request.
-That means click, key, or touch events.
+That means key, touch, mouse, or pointer events.

 In addition, if your page is inside an `<iframe>` it will need to have the `allowfullscreen` (and `webkitallowfullscreen` and `mozallowfullscreen`) attribute set on the `<iframe>`.